Cyril Nakonechny: Early life

 Nakonechny was born on 15 May 1961 in a working-class family in the urban-type settlement of Verkhnechusovskie Gorodki, Chusovoy District, Perm Region.
 He graduated from high school in 1978.

 Religious life

 On 25 October 1980, Nakonechny was tonsured into monasticism with the name Cyril in honor of Cyril of Beloozero.
 The event occurred at the Dormition Cathedral in the city of Vladimir, and was presided by Archimandrite Alexy (Kutiepov).

 On 26 October 1980, again at the Dormition Cathedral in Vladimir, he was ordained to the rank of hierodeacon by Archbishop Alexy of Vladimir and Serapion (Fadeev).
 Cyril would continue to serve at the Dormition Cathedral in Vladimir until his priestly ordination.

-On 6 May 1981, he was ordained hieromonk by Archbishop Serapion (Fadeev), after which he was appointed cleric of the Holy Trinity Cathedral in the city of Alexandrov, Vladimir Region.
+On 6 May 1981, he was ordained hieromonk by Archbishop Serapion (Fadeev), after which he was appointed cleric of the Holy Trinity Cathedral in the city of Alexandrov, Vladimir Oblast.